e9x/cloudflare/README.md

 Although basic, typedefs are important for reliability and understanding of what a client is doing.

+This library is intended for projects using TypeScript and ESM.

 ## Objective

 - Provide a lightweight library with minimal dependencies.